Sanidhya2101/TFTP/README.md

 Newfile, readme.txt_server is created, and the file is transferred from client to server!!

-2.When correct file is requested using GET.
+2. When correct file is requested using GET.

 > ./tftp_s 8090 <br>
 > ./tftp_c localhost 8090 GET abc.txt